MANRY AT SEA ~ In the Wake of a Dream

 WATCH THE TRAILER

-This is simply one of those films that have to be made, and I’m so grateful to be the one who stumbled upon the task.
-Two decades ago, I made a simple observation in one of the most loved books about sailing.
-Like many sailors, I have often reread “Tinkerbelle” by Robert Manry.
+Hello.
+I’m Steve Wystrach, the producer and director of MANRY AT SEA.
+I’m so grateful to be the one who stumbled upon the task of making this film.
+Two decades ago, I made a simple observation reading “Tinkerbelle” by Robert Manry (Harper & Row, 1966).
 It’s a great adventure yarn with a message about never surrendering your dreams, and an inspiring roadmap of how to make your dreams come true.

 The appendix noted that Manry carried a 16mm movie camera on his voyage across the Atlantic.
 I wondered, “Where is the film?”
-So began a years long archival journey.
+That began a years-long archival journey.
 Although Manry died in 1971, I eventually unearthed all of his surviving films, home movies, photographs, correspondence, and thousands of newspaper clippings, buried in the back of his brother’s garage in Calgary, Alberta.
-I’ve since interviewed all of his surviving family and others involved in the story, many of whom are now deceased.
+I’ve since interviewed all of his surviving family and other key people involved in the story, many of whom are now deceased.